3D Face From X: Learning Face Shape from Diverse Sources: Proposed Method

 where $\bfp_{i}$ and $\bfq_{i}$ are the locations of vertex $v_{i}$ in the world coordinate system and in the image plane, respectively, $\bfR$ is the rotation matrix constructed from Euler angles $pitch, yaw, roll$, $\bft$ is the translation vector and $\bf\Pi : \mathbb{R}^3 \rightarrow \mathbb{R}^2$ is a perspective projection.

-To model the lighting condition, we approximate the globe illumination using the spherical harmonics (SH) basis functions~\cite{sphereharmonics}.
+To model the lighting condition, we approximate the global illumination using the SH basis functions.
 Furthermore, we assume that a face is a Lambertian surface.
 Under this assumption, the irradiance of a vertex $v_{i}$ is determined by vertex normal $\bfn_{i}$ and scalar albedo $b_{i}$:

 where $\bm{\phi}(\bfn_i) = [\phi_{1}(\bfn_i),\ldots, \phi_{B^2}(\bfn_i)]^{T}$ is the SH basis computed with normal $\bfn_i$, and $\bm{\gamma} = [\gamma_{1},\ldots,\gamma_{B^{2}}]^{T}$ is the SH coefficients.
 In this paper, we use the first three bands ($B = 3$) of SHs for the illumination computation.